blib-la/hyv/docs/07_b_LET_AI_AGENTS_RATE_GENERATED_CONTENT.md

-# Judging Entries and Declaring a Winner in Hyv Competitions
+# Conducting Judgement and Announcing a Winner in Hyv-based Competitions

+## Overview

+This guide follows up from the previous guide, "Implementing a Hyv-based Story Writing Competition".
+Here, we will explain how to use Hyv to judge the competition entries and announce a winner.

+## Prerequisites

+You should have already completed the guide, "Implementing a Hyv-based Story Writing Competition".
+Make sure you understand how to create AI agents and assign tasks to them.

+## Guide

-## Instructions for Jurors
+### Creating Instructions for Jurors

-First, we provide instructions for the jurors, detailing what is expected of them.
+Firstly, define the instructions for the jurors.
+These instructions should clarify what is expected of the jurors in their judgement process.

 ```typescript
 const juryInstruction = createInstruction(